yayoyo66/SRStitcher/README.md

 ## Dataset

- We provide a `examples` document to reproduce Figure 2 from our paper
+ We provide a `examples` document to reproduce Figure 2 in our paper

  The complete UDIS-D dataset can be obtained from  [UDIS](https://github.com/nie-lang/UnsupervisedDeepImageStitching)